kimberli/notably/README.md

 ### `"left course page"`

 * Fired when a user leaves a course's home page
-* leaves the corresponding course room
+* Leaves the corresponding course room

 **params**